 Physician-Owned Hospitals

-The issue of self-referral to physician-owned hospitals and the inherent conflict of interest it presents have been a concern for policymakers for well over a decade.
-Physician-owned hospitals have existed because of a loophole — which is now closed — that allowed physicians to self-refer patients to hospitals they own.
-However, some members of Congress seek to reopen the loophole, which would have serious negative consequences for our health care system.
+The issue of self-referral to physician-owned hospitals and the inherent conflict of interest it presents have been a concern for policymakers for well over a decade, which is why Congress limited this practice in 2010.

 The current law represents a compromise that protects established physician ownership arrangements, promotes financial and patient safety transparency and permits expansion of certain physician-owned hospitals based on demonstrated community need.
 Efforts to repeal or weaken the current law would not only take our health care system in the wrong direction on health care spending, patient safety and conflict of interest, but undermine the full-service community hospitals that are the bedrock of health care across America.